microsoft/vscode-docs/docs/extensions/language-support.md

 ## Show all Symbol Definitions Within a Document

-Allow users to quickly navigate to any symbol definition in the open editor.
+Allow the user to quickly navigate to any symbol definition in the open editor.

 ![Type Hover](images/language-support/document-symbols.gif)